leaver2000/nuc-api/README.md

-## object:
+## objective:
-> deploy a minikube python fastapi application to run on a headless nuc.
+> deploy to minikube a containeriezed python - fastapi application to run on a headless nuc.
-> automate web scraping, data extraction, and data preperation process
+> automate scraping data from the web, extraction, data preperation, and preprocessing

 ## Setting up the nuc:

-### installing some applications minikube and helm
+### installing minikube and helm

 - minikube